frnsys/geiger/README.md

 Run the server:

-    $ python run.py server

-You can evaluate the clustering algos with the currently selected featurizers on a (very) small labeled dataset:

-    $ python run.py eval
+    $ python server.py

 Then try out the demo:

     localhost:5001/

-This will output the selections from a variety of different strategies.

-To visualize the output of a clustering strategy (for debugging/tweaking purposes):

-    localhost:5001/visualize/[lda, hac, k_means, dbscan]
-    localhost:5001/visualize/[lda, hac, k_means, dbscan]/<NYT article url>

 To see the results of the baseline ("talked about") algorithm:

     localhost:5001/talked-about
     localhost:5001/talked-about/<NYT article url>

-### Other notes

-If you are using the `semsim` strategy, you will need to train a Word2Vec model and then run the `w2v.py` process:

-    $ python w2v.py

-The Word2Vec model is quite big and takes some time to load.
-The `w2v.py` script will run it as an independent process with a listener, which the `semsim` strategy interfaces with.

-If you are using the `polisent` featurizer, you must train the `polisent` model:

-    $ python run.py train_polisent

-## Configuration
+## Development

-The main configuration option is `config.features` in which you specify what featurizers to use.
-Clustering strategies other than LDA use these features to generate clusters.
+If you are developing and need to reload Geiger a lot, you are in for a bad time.
+The phrase and Word2Vec models take a very long time to load.

+Fortunately, things are setup so that you can run each of these in their own separate process, which don't need to be reloaded.
+If you set `remote=True` in `config.py`, the functions which rely on the phrase and Word2Vec models will call out to these separate processes instead of loading the models directly.

+The downside is that calling out to separate processes like this slows the usage of these models, but you'll likely be saving time overall.